SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

 - What if the resulting migrations cause even _more_ xenophobia and fascism?
-- What if revenant fascism world-wide leads to something _worse_ than war in Ukraine, causing mass death and possibly burning us in nuclear fire, leading at best to a collapse of human civilization and at worse general extinction of humanity and a lot more?
+- What if revenant fascism world-wide leads to something _worse_ than war in Ukraine, causing mass death and possibly burning us in nuclear fire, leading at best to a collapse of human civilization and at worst general extinction of humanity and a lot more?
 - What if we can't depose the would-be aristocrats of economic inequality, and they move from our current New Gilded Age to a New Dark Ages of hierarchical, fascist society?